|Nutrition Facts (per serving)|

 You can store any leftover frosting in a covered container in the refrigerator for a week to 10 days.
 Bring it to room temperature before using it so that it is spreadable.

-Similarly, you can make this frosting ahead of time by 2 to 3 days and store it in the refrigerator until you're ready to use it.
-Bring to room temperature, so it spreads more easily.
+Similarly, you can make this frosting ahead of time by two to three days and store it in the refrigerator until you're ready to use it.
+Bring it to room temperature so it spreads over the cake more easily.

 Feel free to use this recipe as a base to experiment with.
 Substitute almond extract for the vanilla, or take the frosting in a completely different direction with an orange or lemon extract.